Caution: Some people may find parts of this content confronting or distressing.

 Third stage: Finally, a scale down adjustment factor, derived based on total ERP, linked deaths by suicide and all deaths by suicide, was applied at the person level to only Census records without linked death by suicide information.
 Hence the weights of the Census population with or without linked death by suicide information, aggregated to the 31 December 2011 ERP (22,340,025).

-Australian residents in the 2011 Census, weighted to 31 December 2011 estimated resident population (ERP) and linked to ABS death registrations data from 2011 to 2017 created a binary outcome of either died by suicide (ICD 10 external cause codes X60–X84, Y87.0) or not.
+Australian residents in the 2011 Census, weighted to 31 December 2011 estimated resident population (ERP) and linked to ABS Causes of Death data from 2011 to 2017 created a binary outcome of either died by suicide (ICD 10 external cause codes X60–X84, Y87.0) or not.
 Note that deaths by suicide used in this analysis are based on year of occurrence.
 These may differ from deaths by suicide data used in other AIHW publications which are based on year of registration.
-Since this is a closed population, several assumptions have been made about the 2011 Census weighted to 31 December 2011 ERP (denominator population) including that everyone in the 2011 Census population lived up to 2017 except for those who died by suicide.
-Note that some residents would have died of other causes of death other than suicide.
-Also, it is assumed that there has not been any migration since 31 December 2011.
-In addition, due to data quality issues, except for those who have died by suicide, the age in this analysis is at the time of the 2011 Census.
+In addition to the closed population assumptions noted above, due to data quality issues the age in this analysis is at the time of the 2011 Census except for those who have died by suicide.

 Over the period 2011 to 2017, Australia recorded more than 18,800 deaths by suicide of people who were in the 2011 Census.
 This resulted in a cumulative incidence of about 84 per 100,000 people during the 7-year period.
 The cumulative number and incidence of deaths by suicide that occurred over the 7 years varies considerably by sex, educational attainment and labour force status.